gooddata/ui-sdk-examples/README.md

 ## How to run a demo

-All demos can need to be run via HTTPS.
+All React demos can need to be run via HTTPS.
 On Mac or Linux, run

 `HTTPS=true yarn start`